The Artists Explaining Their Multiple Sclerosis Through Art

 Artists Kirsty Stevens and Hannah Laycock tackle the knowledge gap that surrounds MS by creating art that is tangible and accessible.

 "The first relapse was by far the scariest one I've had to date," says artist Kirsty Stevens.
 "I had optic neuritis in my left eye, which eventually caused me to lose sight in that eye for a short period, which was terrifying.
 My balance was off, I could barely walk in a straight line, which I tried to ignore at first and I remember being unbelievably tired and not really fully aware of what was going on.
 This all happened so quickly that, after an appointment with my GP and then an ophthalmologist, I was taken in to hospital.
 My time there was very hazy; I was in a kind of dream-like state of mind.
-Friends came to visit and I didn't even recognise them."
+Friends came to visit and I didn't even recognize them."

 With the threat of ignorance toward those suffering, artists like Hannah Laycock and Kirsty Stevens can make a real difference.
 Their work tackles the knowledge gap by creating art that is tangible and accessible.
 As MS sufferers, they have been using their craft to try and make the invisible visible.
-MS may be a difficult chameleon of a disease, but is not the end: they're "trying to make it a universal thing", as Hannah says, to bring to life that "feeling of being consumed" and, ultimately, to find hope.
+MS may be a difficult chameleon of a disease, but it is not the end: they're "trying to make it a universal thing," as Hannah says, to bring to life that "feeling of being consumed" and, ultimately, to find hope.

-"I don't think, 'hmm, this is what I feel from multiple sclerosis, so I'm going to try and turn that into an image,'" says Hannah.
+"I don't think, hmm, this is what I feel from multiple sclerosis, so I'm going to try and turn that into an image," says Hannah.
 "MS always changes.
 It never stays the same.
 I'm not trying to document.
 It's impossible to do that with MS. I have to engage with what I'm feeling."

-Hannah's work is visceral and immediate – her photos mix naturalism with artifice, the soft with the hard.
-There's a feeling, looking at her work, of confusion and submersion – as if the entire world was being viewed from behind a diluted bottle of milk.
+Hannah's work is visceral and immediate—her photos mix naturalism with artifice, the soft with the hard.
+There's a feeling, looking at her work, of confusion and submersion—as if the entire world was being viewed from behind a diluted bottle of milk.
 One of Hannah's photos is a portrait of her submerged in a bath.